Tadipaar: Soundtrack

 The music of the film was composed by Nadeem-Shravan and the lyrics were penned by Sameer.
-The soundtrack was released in 1994 on Audio Cassette & Audio Compact Disc in Tips Music, which consists of 8 songs.
-The full album is recorded by S. P. Balasubrahmanyam, Kumar Sanu, Alka Yagnik, Sadhna Sargam and Vinod Rathod.
+The soundtrack was released on audio cassette and compact disc by Tips Music, and consisted of 8 songs.
+The full album was recorded by S. P. Balasubrahmanyam, Kumar Sanu, Alka Yagnik, Sadhna Sargam and Vinod Rathod.
+"Aaj Pehli Baar Dil Ki Baat" was the breakout hit of the album and a top-charting song of the year.